 Humans can live for three weeks without food but only three days without water, so water is essential.
 But what if your water was poisoned?
-About three years ago, this was Michigan, about three years, which is around 99,700 and is 70 miles north of Detroit.
+About three years ago, this was Michigan — about 99,700 —and it's 70 miles north of Detroit.

 According to 2016 data from the U.S. Census Bureau, Flint has the nation's highest poverty rate among U.S. cities, with at least 65,000 residents.